 - The next morning, use your hands to rub the corn vigorously, sloughing off the now-slimy pericarp.
 Stir this water and save a cup.
 Drain the rest and rinse the corn once, briefly.
 You want some of the sticky stuff to hang around.

 - You need to grind the corn.
-I happen to have a Victoria Corn Grinder, and yes you need a grinder that can handle wet corn.
+I happen to have a fancy corn grinder called a Molinito, and yes you need a grinder that can handle wet corn.
 This is a huge stopper for most people.
 A regular grain mill won’t work.
 A meat grinder does, however; use the 4.5 mm die.
-I’ve heard that the Indians (in India) have a household grinder that works on corn, but I haven’t used it.
+An old school Victoria hand grinder works OK, as does the Indian wet grinder called an Ultra Dura.
 Grind your corn as best you can.

 - Now you need to grind it again, so it’s fine enough for tortillas or masa empanadas.
 I do this by putting a couple cups’ worth of coarsely ground masa in a food processor and buzzing it, with a little of the soaking water, for about 3 to 5 minutes.
 Add just enough water to let the food processor move the masa around like dough.
 This works, albeit not as well as professionally ground masa.